ammar-tanwar/bloglearnbay/posts/everything-about-the-xgboost-classifier.md

 1. When learners are developed sequentially (_**AdaBoost vs XGBoost**_): It relies on the interdependence of basic learners.
 Each learner impacts the next and may determine a regular behavior pattern.
 Here, AdaBoost becomes a well-known example of such a sequential ensemble method.

-2. When learners are developed parallelly (_**XGBoost vs Random Forest**_): The base learners are constructed individually to study and utilize the impacts of their independence and decreaase the error by combining the findings. <a href="https://blog.learnbay.co/random-forest-model-rfm" target="_blank">Random forest</a> is one example of this method in action.
+2. When learners are developed parallelly (_**XGBoost vs Random Forest**_): The base learners are constructed individually to study and utilize the impacts of their independence and decrease the error by combining the findings. <a href="https://blog.learnbay.co/random-forest-model-rfm" target="_blank">Random forest</a> is one example of this method in action.

 ## Unique features of the XGBoost Classifier